grame-cncm/inscore/package/readme.txt

 ======================================================
  Warning
 ======================================================
-The Interlude Viewer is currently under development and will evolve with future versions.
+The INScore Viewer is currently under development and will evolve with future versions.
 The main of the OSC API should be considered as stable, however there is no warranty concerning changes that could break the compatibility with previous